guillermoamaral/Webside/docs/api/changes/post.md

 **Important**.
 The API specifies a set of _basic_ changes applicable to all dialect analized.
 However, this list can be extended to support more changes and refactorings by means of [/extensions](../extensions/changes.md) endpoint.

-Special attention must be paid to the way the target system implementing the API must handle compilation errors so Webside ID can react properly (see [Errors](#errors) below).
+Special attention must be paid to the way the target system must handle compilation errors so Webside IDE can react properly (see [Errors](#errors) below).

 **URL**: `/changes`